saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 ## Advanced Configuration Considerations

 The configuration file is flexible enough to allow for any customizations and definitions that are required for any of the supported frameworks.
 The following sections describe some of the most common configurations.

+### Time Limit Considerations

+Execution time for TestCafe tests is limited to a maximum of 30 minutes.
+If the limit is exceeded, the test terminates and Sauce Control uploads assets (videos, screenshots, logs, etc..) to the Sauce Labs platform.

+Consider breaking up longer TestCafe tests to optimize performance and ensure you do not exceed this time limit.

 ### Setting up a Proxy